-Through happenstance, they met at a mutual friend’s “Salon de Musique”, which finds Liam floundering (or flourishing) in a performance of a one man rap duo, after his friend abandons him.
-The two hit it off instantly and over tacos speak to their mutual anger of their friend’s not allowing them to just be by themselves.
+Through happenstance they met at a mutual friend’s “Salon de Musique”, which finds Liam floundering (or flourishing) in the performance of a one man rap duo, after his friend abandons him.
+The two hit it off instantly over tacos and discuss their mutual anger of their friend’s not allowing them to just be by themselves.
 On a whim they decide to run away from the world, for a weekend in the desert.
-This won’t be some hinky getaway, as some precautionary guidelines are in place: two bedrooms, a pool, an espresso machine, no funny business, no pontificating about life or existentialism, and no sob stories.
+This won’t be some hinky getaway though, as some precautionary guidelines are put in place: two bedrooms, a pool, an espresso machine, no funny business, no pontificating about life or existentialism, and no sob stories.
 Even a nonthreatening name for the event is decided upon, a “friendship friend trip,” which Liam insists is a name he’s work shopping.

-Once out in the desert, with the nearest other person miles away, Liam and Beck start to get close, sensing a kindred spirit in the other.
+Once out of town, with the nearest other person miles away, Liam and Beck start to get close, sensing a kindred spirit in each other.
 While at first they play it cool, they eventually start to give into their baser instincts.
 It’s here The Relationtrip exposes a surreal underbelly and the movie truly begins to sing.
-Just like everyone, our leads have skeletons in their closet and insecurities that hold them back in the face of a new friend, crush or love.
+Just like most people, our leads have skeletons in their closet, wrapped up insecurities that hold them back when confronted by the possibility of a new friend, crush or love.
 Liam struggles with thoughts of his ex-girlfriend, while also shielding the fact that he’s the epitome “momma’s boy”.
 Beck, on the other hand has body issues on par with Tobias Funke.
-She also has a more destructive side, in the form of her childhood imaginary friend, Chippy.
+She also harbors a more destructive side, which manifests in the form of her childhood imaginary friend, Chippy.

 As the weekend wears on, every aspect of a basic relationship is on stark display.
 From the honeymoon period, where everything is shiny and new, to the days where being a slave to routine threatens to rob nary a hint of romance.
 In the hands of Smith & Gabriel, The Relationtrip is a sweetly honest look at modern day romance, where everything seems to move faster than it needs to.
 Sure, predictability peeks its head into the proceedings occasionally, but the heart, energy and surreal flights of fancy that are peppered throughout more than make up for any minor missteps.
-What’s more is that it speaks to the power of a carefully, lovingly make PB&J sandwich.
+What’s more is that it speaks to the power of a carefully, lovingly made PB&J sandwich.
 Something that binds polar opposites together to make something simple, delicious and universal, much like the movie itself.